cloudmesh/cloudmesh1/docs/source/man/man.rst

     Arguments:
         NAME    Name of the variable
-        NAMES   Names of the variable seperated by spaces VALUE   VALUE to be assigned
+        NAMES   Names of the variable separated by spaces VALUE   VALUE to be assigned

     special vars date and time are defined